ORIGINALLY PUBLISHED in:

 "On the personal side, Martin is a warm, unselfish individual with a delightful sense of humor.
 He has helped me and my students at the University of Arizona on numerous occasions, and I am confident that everyone working in atmospheric electricity will be honored by the award of the John Adam Fleming Medal to Martin A. Uman."

-—Philip Krider, University of Arizona, Tempe, USA
+Philip Krider, University of Arizona, Tempe, USAResponse

-"The fact that I am in science at all I attribute to an inspiring high school physics teacher, Harry Tropp.
+"Thank you very much, Phil.
+I am particularly pleased that you were able to write my citation.
+Our long-time collaboration has been a source of considerable pleasure to me, and our joint work has certainly played a significant roll in my being awarded the John Adam Fleming medal."The fact that I am in science at all I attribute to an inspiring high school physics teacher, Harry Tropp.
 My post-Ph.D. career has been strongly influenced by several individuals and several unforeseen events.
 At the University of Arizona, my primary research in my first faculty position (in the Department of Electrical Engineering) involved the study of weakly ionized gases, an extension of my Ph.D. research.
 At U.A. in 1962, I serendipitously met the group from the Institute of Atmospheric Physics working on lightning, including my citationist.
 The subsequent collaboration with this group was to influence the rest of my scientific career, but I didn't know it at the time.

 "At Westinghouse Research Laboratories, my plan was to extend further my dissertation work in Westinghouse's famous atomic physics group.
 However, a Boeing 707 exploded after being hit by lightning, and the federal agencies were funding research to understand why.
-As the laboratory's only 'lightning expert'—although I was hardly one then—these circumstances motivated a redirection of my research efforts, and I spent the next 7 years doing little else but studying lightning and long sparks.
+As the laboratory's only 'lightning expert'although I was hardly one thenthese circumstances motivated a redirection of my research efforts, and I spent the next 7 years doing little else but studying lightning and long sparks.

 "In 1969, Apollo 12 was struck by (actually initiated) lightning (twice) just after launch.
 More federal money flowed.
 Phil Krider had received his Ph.D. and was then at NASA in Houston and helped coordinate the lightning community's lightning/Apollo research effort.
 Ken McLain (a mathematician at Westinghouse) and I developed some models of return stroke behavior.
 In order to test those models, Dick Fisher (then an undergraduate at the University of Pittsburgh working part-time at Westinghouse) and I designed the first wide-band lightning electric field measuring system, initially used in Pittsburgh, and then at the Kennedy Space Center in concert with Phil and, after he joined the U.A. faculty, his research group at U.A.
 At the University of Florida, most of my research in the 1970s and 1980s was done in collaboration with Phil and his team at U.A.
 As a by-product, Phil and I developed the lightning locating system he describes in the citation.
 In the early 1990s, Vlad Rakov from Tomsk Polytechnic, Russia, joined the U.F. faculty, providing a quantum leap in the University of Florida's lightning research capability.
 In the mid-1990s, Vlad and I founded the International Center for Lightning Research and Testing (ICLRT) at Camp Blanding, Florida, where to date, over 35 researchers (excluding U.F. faculty, students, and staff) from 13 countries have studied both natural and triggered lightning.